Noelli117/Noelliprivate/Sharing is caring/README.md

 This is a generative patch I made which is inspried by Nathon Ho's works.

-I've watched Nathon HO's video on how to make drums, also stole couple of codess of his sound design technique.
+I made the drums by watching   Nathon HO's video tutori, also stole couple of codess of his sound design technique.

 Sound Design Implementation: